-- (b) A final report to be submitted within a month of resumption of lectures.
-The final report should embody a report on a district basis in general and the property on which the student has worked in particular.
-The development of farming practices, the salient features of management in relation to the environment, pasturage, rainfall and distribution, water supplies, type of stock and breeding policies, statistics, etc., should receive consideration.
-The size and capacity of the farm buildings should be mentioned.
-Sketch plans with the principal measurements and photographs to illustrate features will be of value.
-Where applicable, details of pasture mixtures, rate of sowing for crops and fertiliser treatment should be recorded, as should also labour performances (both manual and with machines), and costs. - (ii) On work carried out in short vacations-A brief report to be submitted within one week of the resumption of the term. - (iii) By students who carry out work for thirty-six weeks on a property or properties- - (a) Interim reports to be submitted every two months. - (b) Final reports to be submitted by March 31 in the year of resumption of studies.
+- 3. Supply reports as hereunder: - (i) On work carried out in the long vacation- - (a) Monthly interim reports setting out briefly the nature of the work engaged in, with any notes of topical interest. - (b) A final report on both the district and property, to be submitted within one month of resumption of lectures. - (ii) On work carried out in short vacations-A brief report to be submitted within one week of the resumption of the session. - (iii) By students who carry out work for twenty-four weeks on a property or properties- - (a) Interim reports to be submitted every two months. - (b) Final reports to be submitted by March 31 in the year of resumption of studies.
 The nature of the interim and final reports shall be as required for work carried out in the long vacation.